vlang/v/doc/docs.md

 if you do prefer to use a different C compiler, but -tcc is small, fast, and easy to install (V will download a prebuilt binary automatically).

+It is recommended to add this folder to the PATH  of your environment variables.
+Otherwise you always have to call the full path to the `v.exe`.

 ### Android
 Running V graphical apps on Android is also possible via [vab](https://github.com/vlang/vab).